Fewed/Pug-to-React-elements/README.md

 ## Installation

-A plugin does not download any packages but require React.
+A plugin does not download any packages but require React module.

 ```sh
 npm i pug-to-react-element
 ```

 ## Usage

+### API

+- `pre(markup)` - transforms Pug template string markup into React element structure.
+It is exported as default.
+A static property `tabSize` defines markup indentation.
+- `getID()` - generates unique string.
+Can be used for React element "key" property.

+### Example

 Create React component `MyComponent.js`: